Meet Nicky – story of a local from Greece

 Feeling home far away from home

-Imagine you are travelling somewhere where you have never been before and you don´t know anyone.
+Imagine you are travelling somewhere where you have never been before, you are supposed to stay for 3 month and you don´t know anyone.
 Wouldn´t it be nice to end up in a place that you can actually call home even though you are far away from home?
 However, wouldn´t it be nice to have someone that cares like a second mother?

 Nicky became like that for me.
 She is a 67 year old host mother in Cape Town, South Africa.
 She is hosting people from all over the world that come to Cape Town for holidays, for internships or to study in language schools.
 Staying with a local means you get to know their lives, traditions, culture, you practice their language and receive insider tips.